 Psychotherapist - Writer - Public Speaker

-Stella O’Malley is a psychotherapist, writer, best selling author, and public speaker with many years’ experience as a mental health professional.
+Stella O’Malley is a psychotherapist, best selling author, and public speaker with many years’ experience as a mental health professional.
 Much of Stella’s counselling and teaching work is with parents and young people which culminated in the publication of her book ‘Cotton Wool Kids’ by Mercier Press in 2015.
-‘Cotton Wool Kids’ reached no.5 on the Irish bestseller charts and remained on the Eason’s bestselling list for some time while in August 2017, Stella's new best-selling book 'Bully-Proof Kids: Practical tools to help kids grow up confident, resilient and strong' was released by Gill Books.
+‘Cotton Wool Kids’ remained on the Irish bestseller charts and remained for some time and then in August 2017, Gill Books released Stella's new best-selling book 'Bully-Proof Kids: Practical tools to help kids grow up confident, resilient and strong'.

 firstname.lastname@example.org Tel: 085 7112211